i-MSCP/plugins/incubator/DomainAutoApproval/README.md

-# DomainAutoApproval v1.0.2 plugin for i-MSCP
+# i-MSCP DomainAutoApproval plugin v1.1.0

 Plugin which allows auto-approval of new domain aliases.